darsor/ieee_avc/README.md

 ## Configuration files
 Configuration files are all *.yaml files, and contain the parameters that are used by the launchfiles.
 ### Config file locations:
 Launch files are located in the `ieee_avc/src/avc/config/` directory.
-(Use `rosfind avc/config` to get there).
+(Use `roscd avc/config` to get there).
 The only exception to this is the `map.yaml` file, which is located in the `map` directory of the `avc` package.
 ### Config files:
 + `laser.yaml` configuration for the Lidar ([link](http://wiki.ros.org/sick_tim))
 + `gps.yaml` configuration parameters for the GPS ([link](http://wiki.ros.org/nmea_navsat_driver#Parameters-1))